ZhenlongMa/homepage_mzl/content/post/ib_programming/index.md

 ---

 ## 1. Introduction
-There are three network technology supporting RDMA: InfiniBand, RoCE and iWARP, all of which use common API - called verbs - defined by Mallanox, just like socket in TCP/IP.
+There are three network technology supporting RDMA: InfiniBand, RoCE and iWARP, all of which use common API - called verbs - defined by Mallanox.

 ## 2. Programming Interface
 Libibverbs is the standard communication library provided by Mallanox.
 Its path is `libibverbs-1.2.1/src/verb.c`.